pentagramswheel/libra/README.md

 A class for storing information about a Discord user.

 ###### Instance Variables
-1. `String draftPosition` - the row position of the user's data within their associated draft spreadsheet.
+1. `int draftPosition` - the row position of the user's data within their associated draft spreadsheet.
 2. `String name` - the user's Discord tag.
 3. `String nickname` - the user's nickname on the server.
 4. `int setWins` - the user's amount of won sets in a cycle.